General Election November 4, 2014

-Absentee ballots for the 2014 Primary Election are available and must be returned no later than August 11, 2014.
+Absentee ballots for the 2014 General Election are available starting September 19.
 If using postal mail, please allow seven days for the mailing and processing of the ballot.
 See a sample ballot for your address online.

 2014 Election - Important Dates